Political Quotes

 On the recordMarch 10, 2010

-Mr. Speaker, in closing, I want to thank each of the speakers, particularly Mr. Lewis, whom we are privileged to serve with and I was privileged to go to Montgomery with; and Leader Hoyer, who made such eloquent remarks; and the other gentlemen and ladies who were on the trip, Mr. Barrow, Dr. McDermott, Mr. Filner, Ms. Kirkpatrick, and others.
+In closing, I want to thank each of the speakers, particularly Mr. Lewis, whom we are privileged to serve with and I was privileged to go to Montgomery with; and Leader Hoyer, who made such eloquent remarks; and the other gentlemen and ladies who were on the trip, Mr. Barrow, Dr. McDermott, Mr. Filner, Ms. Kirkpatrick, and others.
 I want to remind, Mr. Speaker, this House that this is an important event to remember.
 And there are people that go to Montgomery and go to Selma and go to Birmingham to reflect on their history.
 And in Brown's Chapel, there was a full church in Selma on Sunday, including Ms. Ruby Wharton, a distinguished attorney in my city and the mayor's wife of my city, AC Wharton.
 She goes every year.
 Also there was John Nixon, district court judge in Middle Tennessee and then a Sixth Circuit Court judge.
 He goes every year because he was with the Civil Rights Division in 1965 when the march that succeeded with Dr. King took place.
 There are people that go back every year to renew their thoughts and their experiences because we shall overcome someday, and I submit that day hasn't occurred yet, Mr. Speaker.
 The 110th Congress passed a resolution apologizing for slavery and Jim Crow.
-And in that resolution, passed by voice vote by everybody up here, we said that we're going to rectify the lingering effects of slavery and Jim Crow.…
+And in that resolution, passed by voice vote by everybody up here, we said that we're going to rectify the lingering effects of slavery and Jim Crow.

 Said by